brummer10/SpecMatch/README.md

 Now you could do a Frequency Plot to see the differences in the Frequency domain.
 You could as well do a Time Plot.

-You could select the size for the generated IR-File and you could select the Noise Level, that means below the selected level, the signal will be threaded as Noise.
+For the generated IR-File you could set the normalise level (default -25 dBFS), select the size (default 3500 samples) and you could select the Noise Level, that means below the selected level, the signal will be threaded as Noise (default -60 dB).

-You could select if you wish to generate a mono or a stereo IR-File, then you could Generate IR.
-You could select were you wont to save it, and give a name for it.
+You could select if you wish to generate a mono or a stereo IR-File, then you could go to Generate IR.
+Select were you wont to save it, and give a name for it.